Bodyfarm/spike4sabayon-particles/README.md

 as well , as making a PenTest spin for Sabayon Linux all that much eassier.

 hopefully the Sabayon Dev team can take the particles and use them till thiers something better.

+mainly to build a few extra security Toys and packages.
+IE Metaslpoit and the like , and keep it all nice and fresh.